vline/vline-rails-example/README.md

 ### Install vLineRails Plugin in your application

+1. Add `gem "vline-rails"` to your `Gemfile` and run `bundle install` to install it.

-1. Find your app in the vLine Developer console and make note of the `App Id` and `App Secret`.
+1. Find your service in the [vLine Developer console](https://vline.com/developer/) and make note of the `Service ID` and `API Secret`.

 1. Use the values from the last step to generate the vLine provider by running the following command:

-        rails generate vline_provider --app-id=Your-App-Id --provider-secret=Your-App-Secret
+        rails generate vline_provider --service-id=Your-Service-Id --provider-secret=Your-Service-API-Secret

-    Make note of the `Client Id` and `Client Secret` output by the command.
+    Make note of the `Client ID` and `Client Secret` output by the command.

 1. Check your `config.ru` file and verify that it has: